nodejs/abi-stable-node/napi_memory_management.md

 `napi_reference_ref()` for a reference whose object has been collected, will result in an error.

-references must be deleted once they are no longer required by the addon.
+References must be deleted once they are no longer required by the addon.
 When a reference is deleted it will no longer prevent the corresponding object from being collected.
 Failure to delete a persistent reference will result in a 'memory leak' with both the native memory for the persistent reference and